prashanthpx/pythonbyexamples/pytest/pytestnotes.md

 ---

-### Phase 7 – Shared Fixtures and `conftest.py`
+## 10. Shared fixtures and `conftest.py`

-Goals:
-- Share fixtures and configuration across many test files
+Fixtures often need to be reused **across many files**.
+Pytest's special `conftest.py` files let you define fixtures once and share them with all tests in a directory tree.

-In this phase we will:
+In this section we will:
 - See how pytest automatically discovers `conftest.py` files.
 - Move common fixtures into `conftest.py` so they are visible to many tests.
 - Demonstrate how multiple test modules can share the same fixtures.